 The induced de novo biosynthesis of microsomal monooxygenases catalyzing drug metabolism and bioactivation of environmental pollutants has important clinical consequences.
 It is reflected in almost exponential increase of publications on the subject, and nowadays induction of CYPs by phenobarbital reveals online about 40,000 results, by 3-methylcholanthrene (3-MC) – 118,000 results, and by 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) – 148,000 results (see next chapter).
 Working in a distant Siberia and seeking out own research niche in keen competition worldwide, Tsyrlov had asked and reciprocally received mentor's support from the most noted scientists in an area of cytochrome P450 induction, namely Herbert Remmer, Allan Conney, Harry Gelboin, Ronald Estabrook, Edward Bresnick, Dennis Parke, and Daniel Nebert.

 Academician Ronald Estabrook.
 He was world renowned for his knowledge of enzymatic reactions related to toxicology and steroid hormone biosynthesis.
-In 1980, Estabrook suggested Tsyrlov to join international team to establish the ISSX.
+In 1980, Estabrook suggested Tsyrlov to join international team that started the ISSX.

-Dr. Dennis Parke.
-An author of the founding book "Metabolism of Foreign Compounds", and the Editor-in-Chief of Xenobiotica.
-In 1993, Parke promoted speedy publication in his journal of innovative Tsyrlov & Pokrovsky article on transactivation of HIV-1 with TCDD.
+Prof. Dennis Parke.
+An author of the founding book "Metabolism of Foreign Compounds", and the Editor-in-Chief of "Xenobiotica".
+In 1993, Parke promoted a speedy publication in his journal of innovative Tsyrlov & Pokrovsky' article on transactivation of HIV-1 with TCDD.